El Mencho: Family

-In February 2020, El Mencho's daughter Jessica Johana, 33, known as "La Negra" was arrested in Washington D.C. when she went to see her brother Ruben who was extradited in the US for drug trafficking.
+In February 2020, El Mencho's daughter Jessica Johanna, 33, known as "La Negra", was arrested in Washington D.C. when she went to see her brother Rubén, who had been extradited to the US for drug trafficking.
 She was charged with engaging in transactions or dealings in properties with businesses blacklisted by the Treasury Department and providing financial support to the CJNG.
-She pleaded guilty on 12 March 2021, and on 11 June was sentenced to 21/2 years in prison.
+She pleaded guilty on 12 March 2021, and on 11 June was sentenced to 2½ years in prison.
+In April 2022, Jessica Johanna Oseguera González was released from prison.

-In November 2021, Rosalinda, known as "La Jefa," was arrested in Jalisco's Zapopan municipality.
-At the time of this arrest, El Mencho's wife was found to be financial chief of the CJNG.
+In November 2021, Valencia, known as "La Jefa," was arrested in Zapopan, Jalisco.
+At the time of this arrest, El Mencho's wife was found to be the financial chief of the CJNG.

 In December 2022, El Mencho's brother Antonio Oseguera Cervantes, known as "El Tony Montana," was arrested during an army raid in Guadalajara.
 Authorities have stated that he was a logistics operator of the CJNG, supplying weapons, laundering money, and coordinating actions against other cartels.
 During his arrest, the army confiscated multiple weapons.
-On 27 February 2025, Antonio would be extradited from Mexico to the United States.
+On 27 February 2025, Antonio was extradited from Mexico to the United States.

-In November 2024, El Mencho's son-in-law Cristian Fernando Gutierrez-Ochoa, a high ranking CJNG leader who notably faked his death and took up residency in California under an assumed identity, was arrested in Riverside, California.
-Guetierrez-Ochoa was previously reported to be the romantic partner of El Mencho's daughter Laisha in April 2022.
-El Mencho assisted the scheme to fake Guetierrez-Ochoa's death by falsely telling associates that he killed his son-in-law for lying.
-The scheme to fake Gueiterrez-Ochoa's death occurred after he was charged with a 2021 kidnapping of two Mexican Navy members.
-However, the charges which Gutierrez-Ochoa were arrested for in California involved drug trafficking and money laundering.
-The U.S. Department of Justice also stated that Laisha had been living with Gueiterrez-Ochoa in the United States, and had even been living in the country just prior to Gueiterrez-Ochoa's arrival from Mexico after he faked his death.
-According to the Justice Department, Guieterrez fled Mexico in part to join El Mencho's daughter in the United States.
-On June 20, 2025, Gutierrez-Ochoa, also known as "El Gaucho," pled guilty in the United States to one count of international money laundering conspiracy, with the charge resulting in him facing a maximum penalty of 20 years in prison.
-In his guilty plea, El Gaucho admitted to being vital to CJNG's money laundering operation, especially from at least 2023 up to his arrest in 2024, using sophisticated money laundering methods involving real estate transactions, shell companies, and international money transfers in order to launder CJNG’s drug trafficking proceeds.
+In November 2024, El Mencho's son-in-law Cristian Fernando Gutiérrez Ochoa, a high-ranking CJNG leader who notably faked his death and took up residency in California under an assumed identity, was arrested in Riverside, California.
+Gutiérrez Ochoa was previously reported to be the romantic partner of El Mencho's daughter Laisha in April 2022.
+El Mencho assisted the scheme to fake Gutiérrez Ochoa's death by falsely telling associates that he killed his son-in-law for lying.
+The scheme to fake Gutiérrez's death occurred after he was charged with a 2021 kidnapping of two Mexican Navy members.
+However, the charges for which Gutiérrez was arrested in California involved drug trafficking and money laundering.
+The U.S. Department of Justice also stated that Laisha had been living with Gutiérrez in the United States, and had even been living in the country just prior to his arrival from Mexico after he faked his death.
+According to the Justice Department, Gutiérrez fled Mexico in part to join El Mencho's daughter in the United States.

+On 20 June 2025, Gutiérrez Ochoa, also known as "El Gaucho," pled guilty in the United States to one count of international money laundering conspiracy, with the charge resulting in him facing a maximum penalty of 20 years in prison.
+In his guilty plea, El Gaucho admitted to being vital to CJNG's money laundering operation, especially from 2023 up to his arrest in 2024, using sophisticated methods involving real estate transactions, shell companies, and international money transfers.
+On 18 December 2025, Gutierrez-Ochoa was sentenced to serve 140 months (more than 11 years} in a U.S. federal prison.